francescovaccari/Dimensionality-estimation-upper-bound/README.md

 ## Install, customize and deploy

-The process from installation to deployment is quite straightforward: fork this repo to your own github account and clone the forked repo to your local machine; then, create and activate a python (or conda) environment with all the required libraries
+The process from installation to deployment is quite straightforward: fork this repo to your own github account and clone the forked repo to your local machine; specify a local (internal to the repo) or remote data source and customize the config file; create an account on Streamlit, connect your forker repo and deploy.
+A bit more detailed guide:

 ### Installation :gear: